Cognigy/Documentation/docs/en/docs/ai/nlu/multilingual-nlu-intent-recognition.md

 - This feature requires training all existing Flows.
 To try it out, create a new Agent.
 - Create a [Flow](../resources/build/flows.md) and include [Intents](nlu-overview/overview.md) within it.
 - Add the [`text-embedding-3-large`](../resources/build/llm.md#add-a-model) model provided by Azure OpenAI or OpenAI.
-Note that if you use an external embedding model provider, Cognigy will send user inputs to the selected service.
+Note that when using an external embedding model provider, Cognigy transmits user inputs to the selected service.
 Ensure that your data processing policy reflects this practice.

 ## Set Up a Third-Party NLU model